-There are several solutions you can use to fix a damaged SD card without formatting it.
+There are several solutions you can use to fix a damaged SD card.
 Below, we take a deeper look at the top 4 solutions:

-This is one of the easiest ways of fixing a damaged SD card without formatting it.
+This is one of the easiest ways of fixing a damaged SD card.
 We have outlined the steps you need to follow to scan and repair your SD card below: